lucasdietrich/nrf5-sdk-application-dev/README.md

-# nRF52 Blinky Demo with Visual Studio Code
+# nRF52840 Demo with Visual Studio Code

 Example project to setup, flash, and debug nRF52 firmware using Visual Studio Code.